Aloo Paneer Paratha Recipe

 Roll The Paratha

-Dust it with some dry flour and roll it to make a 4-inch circle.
-This circle should be slightly thinner from the edges.
+Step 10: Dust it with a little dry flour, then roll it into a 4-inch circle.
+This circle should be slightly thinner at the edges.

-Note – Cover the remaining balls with the kitchen cloth to prevent drying.
+Note – Cover the remaining balls with the kitchen cloth to prevent them from drying.

 Dough ball dusted with dry flour.